destinyae/intentkit/docs/create_agent.md

 - System: `prompt_append` (Optional)

-The content of the system role is to inform the AI that it is being addressed by an administrator, so it should not treat you like an user.
+The content of the system role is to inform the AI that it is being addressed by an administrator, so it should not treat you like a user.
 However, your permissions are not necessarily always higher than those of regular users; you simply have the advantage of being the first to set various rules for the AI to follow according to your logic.
-For example, you can tell it that the system role has the highest authority, and if the user role requests an action that violates the rules set by the system role, you should deny it.
+For example, you can tell that the system role has the highest authority, and if the user role requests an action that violates the rules set by the system role, you should deny it.

 ### Prompt and Append Prompt